 3) Set up your microphone

 Check if your mic is connected to your audio interface, powered up and generally if it's working and then add another source in OBS, an Audio Input Capture this time.
 In the dialog that emerges, select your microphone input and confirm your choice.
 Now you should be able to hear your voice from the microphone already, but you'll probably notice it's is only present in one stereo channel.
-To fix this, look on the mixer section (on the right of the Sources panel) and click the little cog wheel icon under your mic input.
-Then go to the Advanced Audio Properties, tick Downmix to mono for your mix channel and voilá - problem sorted!
+To fix this, look on the mixer section (on the right of the Sources panel) and click the little cogwheel icon under your mic input.
+Then go to the Advanced Audio Properties, tick Downmix to mono for your mix channel, and voilá - problem solved!

 4) Hack your DAW sound output with Voxengo Recorder